Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

 - Go get coffee and try again later.

 That’s about it.
-I’ve had this error pop up for me trying to complete the Indonesian eVOA journey and it always fixes on its own within a few minutes.
+I’ve had this error pop up for me trying to complete the Indonesian eVOA journey and it always fixes eventually.
 Just try again later.

 Status stuck at “waiting for payment”

 The reason for this is unknown.
 All you can do is start a fresh application and pay immediately after you submit it.
 There is no penalty for having an unpaid application.

 If when trying to create a new account you get the error that your passport picture is invalid, it’s probably two possible reasons:

 - Your passport picture is too large;